httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

-In addition to encrypting and signing the contents of every cookie, servers that require a higher level of security SHOULD use the Cookie and Set-Cookie headers only over a secure channel.
+In addition to encrypting and signing the contents of every cookie, servers that require a higher level of security SHOULD use the Cookie and Set-Cookie header fields only over a secure channel.
 When using cookies over a secure channel, servers SHOULD set the Secure attribute (see {{attribute-secure}}) for every cookie.
 If a server does not set the Secure attribute, the protection provided by the secure channel will be largely moot.